kubernetes-sigs/gateway-api/geps/gep-713/index.md

     color: blue
 ```

-#### Properties of metaresources
+### Properties of metaresources

-##### Targetability (“where”)

-Metaresources specify one or more target resources or specific sections of resources, whose behavior the metaresource intends to augment.
+- _**Targetability (“where”)**_: Metaresources specify one or more target resources or specific sections of resources, whose behavior the metaresource intends to augment.

-##### Semantics (“why”)

-Targeting a resource (or section of a resource) must be interpreted within a given semantics that is proper to the metaresource kind.
+- _**Semantics (“why”)**_: Targeting a resource (or section of a resource) must be interpreted within a given semantics that is proper to the metaresource kind.
   Two different metaresource kinds that allow targeting resources of the same given kind X may have very different semantics, not only because the purpose of the two metaresource kinds differ, but also because the mechanics of calculating and applying the augmented behavior differ.
   Often, the semantics of a metaresource is tightly coupled to the relationships and connections a target has with other kinds of objects, typically organized in a hierarchy of nested contexts.
 In this sense, targeting a given resource kind may have the semantics of spanning effect across yet other objects to which the target is related.

-##### Mergeability (“how”)

-Metaresources define so-called *merge strategies* that dictate how multiple instances of the metaresource affecting the same resource (or section of a resource) should be handled.
+- _**Mergeability (“how”)**_: Metaresources define so-called *merge strategies* that dictate how multiple instances of the metaresource affecting the same resource (or section of a resource) should be handled.
   The merge strategies typically include strategies for dealing with conflicting and/or missing specs, such as for applying default and/or override values on the target resources.

-### Policies and Policy Attachment

-Often when applying a metaresource, the intent has to do with specifying *rules* that control the behavior of the targets in action.
-E.g., for networking resources, the augmented behavior specified by a metaresource targeting an object can relate to conditions to let traffic flow or to block traffic at particular points of the network; in a different scenario, it can describe rules to mutate the traffic while it flows through the network at the point represented by the target object.

-The semantics of *applying rules to a target* characterizes these particular instances of metaresources as *policies*, thus here emerging in relation to this pattern the concept of *Policy Attachment*.

-Policies are therefore a strict subset of metaresources which distinguish itself subtly from the whole on the fact that the augmented behavior described by policies resemble *conditional rules*, while the mechanism of targeting an object or set of objects (“attaching to objects”) is nonetheless exactly the same as in the general definition of metaresources.

-Without loss of generality, the very activation of the context (targets) of metaresources can be understood as the _conditions_ for the enforcement of the intended augment behavior (rules) that are specified in the metaresources, and therefore metaresources can often be referred to as policies interchangeably.

-## Applications

-### Reasons for using metaresources and policies

-These are a few reasons for using metaresources and policies over another (possibly more direct) way to modify the spec (“augment the behavior”) of an object:

-* Extending otherwise stable APIs – e.g. to specify additional network settings for the Kubernetes Service object.
-* Defining implementation-specific functionalities for otherwise common APIs－e.g. to specify implementation-specific behavior for Gateway API HTTPRoute objects.
-* Decoupling concerns for targeting personas with specific functionality and configuration－ delegation of responsibilities, fine-grained RBAC.
-* Decoupling responsibility over the management and implementation of the metaresources themselves.
-* Avoid alternatives based on annotations which are often non-standardized, poorly documented, and generally hard to maintain, in favor of proper, expressive APIs (self-documenting intents) instead.

-### Examples of applications of metaresources and policies

-* Specifying traffic rules for Kubernetes Services
-* Configuring implementation-specific authentication features on ingress Gateways
-* Delegating responsibility over parts of the configuration (e.g. auth) to other users
-* Inspecting and auditing focused aspects of a resource (e.g. auth policies)

-## Guide-level explanation

 ### Defining context: scoping intent in relation to targets